mxg952/S1.08-Lambdas/README.md

 - Replace all 'a' characters with '4'.
 - Filter and show only numeric strings.

+## Execution
+To execute run the Main class of any exercise.

 ## Technologies Used
 * Java
 * IntelliJ